RedBellPepperoni/SaltnPepperOpenGl/README.md

 [RightClick] + [MousePan] to look around

+Press [2] or [KeyPad 2 ] to toggle the screens active /inactive;

 # Editor Controls
 Press [`] Key to toggle the Editor Mode

-In the editor mode you can use gizmos to move characters around
+In the editor mode you can use gizmos to move stuff around

 Selecting the Entity from the inspector and pressing [F] will focus the editor camera on that entity

 # General Notes:

-There are 5 AI agents each displaying a differnt behaviour
+All three questions are answered sucessfully.

+There are 3 types of Translucent glass effects for each window.
+1) LeftMost : has Scratches + fingerprints
+2) Middle : has Dirt + fingerprints
+3) RightMost : has Another variation of Dirt + fingerprints

+There are 2 screen Effects :
-1) Goblin : [Seek] The goblin will continously move towards the player's position
+1) Chromatic : The R G B channels are skewd for the image
-2) Sheep  : [Flee] The Sheep will move away from the player when player is in range
-3) Spider : [Pursue] The Spider will move towards where the player is heading, and will try to corner the player [try to get in fron tof the player ]
-4) Deer   : [Evade] The Deer will flee from the player's curent heading direction [when in range]
-4) Cat    : [Approach] The Cat will try to go near the player until a set distance then will stop. if the player closes the distance, the cat will move away

-The Spawning can be handing using the  [CreateEnemyAI()] function in the [GraphicsApplication/Source/GraphicRuntime.cpp]

-The [CreateEnemyAI()] takes 3 Parameters :
-1) AI::BehaviorState : this defines the behaviour of the Created Enemy
-2) EnemyModel : this defines what model is going to beapplied for the enemy
-3) SpawnPosition : this defines where the AI agent will spawn in the world# SaltnPepper Refactored Engine from the First Semester of GDP-1 in Fanshawe
+2) Distortion : staticis added to the image and theres a glitch effect

+[Bonus] :
+The camera actually Pan around